 The Investment Bond need-to-knows

-The Investment Bond will be open to anyone aged 16 or over when it launches in spring 2017 – there are no other restrictions on who can open one.
+The Investment Bond is open to anyone aged 16 or over – there are no other restrictions on who can open one.
+You need to apply online through this NS&I Investment Bond page.
+So, you've got the link - here's what else you need to know:

 - You can open a joint account with someone who's 16+, up to a max £6,000.
-If you've opened a joint one, you can't also open an individual account, and vice versa.
+If you've opened a joint one, you can't also open an individual account (unless you haven't maxed out the joint Bond).

 Despite the name, it's a SAVINGS account with no risk, not an investment account